the-anna-project/annad/doc/evaluation/challenge.md

 1. Interacting with the environment.
 2. Recognizing changes due to actions.
 3. Remembering these information.
-4. Let memories influence upcoming behavior.
+4. Let memories influence upcoming behaviour.
 1. ...

 ### exploring the file system